migtools/oadp-non-admin/docs/architecture.md

 > **NOTE:** `make update-non-admin-manifests` command does not work for deletion, i.e., if a file that was previously managed by the command is deleted (or renamed), it needs to be manually deleted.

-The continuos integration (CI) pipeline of the project verifies if OADP operator repository compatible branches have up to date NAC objects included.
-OADP version compatibility check configuration in [`.github/workflows/oadp-compatibility-check.yml`](../.github/workflows/oadp-compatibility-check.yml) file.
+The continuos integration (CI) pipeline of the project verifies if OADP operator repository branches have up to date NAC objects included.

 ## Kubebuilder